Jeevithha/LU-Decomposition/README.md

 print(L)
 print(U)
 ```
-/*
-Program to find the LU Decomposition of a matrix.
+ii) LU Decomposition to solve a matrix.
-Developed by: JEEVITHA S
-RegisterNumber: 212222100016
-*/
 ```
 '''Program to solve a matrix using LU decomposition.
 Developed by: JEEVITHA S